 We hear it almost every day, IT Strategy, Business Strategy, strategic customer accounts, strategic widgets, etc. Strategy is applied to so many areas and so many things that the word has almost become meaningless.
 The term “strategy” has become trite because it is used so much with so little understanding.

 What I discovered is almost universal confusion of what is tactical and strategic.
 The reason is simple, strategy is hard–, really, really hard.
+Also, strategy depends on your position and direction.
 You can take a more limited and more focused approach to produce tactical advantages, and in turn many refer to a tactical advantage as a strategy.
 Here is an oversimplification:

 - Tactics – execution steps which provide short term wins (short term competitive advantage)